ludios/quickmunge/README.md

-Some utilities for manipulating lines of text, numbers, and HTML fragments.
+Some utilities for manipulating lines of text, numbers, JSON, bencode, and HTML fragments.
 They're intended for use in shell pipes.

 The black sheep is `interactive-sets`, which loads from files instead.